 Why invest in MFA (Multi Factor Authentication)?

 The primary benefit of using MFA is to meet a standard of security requirements within your business.
 MFA implementation is straightforward and doesn’t cost your business money.
 You will only have a time investment in this security solution.
 Often users express that its time consuming to log into their accounts; having the second factor in place is a vital requirement for IT security standardization.
+Using a multifactor solution can help with achieving compliance in your industry, such as HIPAA, PCI, etc.

 Gain Access to Accounts & implement multi factor authentication